 Guidelines for Personal Cleanliness and Orderliness

-- You are expected to practice proper personal hygiene by taking a bath daily, brushing your teeth regularly, wear clean clothing and socks every morning, keeping your hair combed and cut (hair length needs to be above the collar),) and either clean shaven or beard trimmed (do not start growing a beard while in Miracle Lake).
+- You are expected to practice proper personal hygiene by taking a bath daily, brushing your teeth regularly, wear clean clothing and socks every morning, keeping your hair combed and cut (hair length needs to be above the collar) and either clean shaven or beard trimmed (do not start growing a beard while in Miracle Lake).
+No piercings of any kind are permitted.
 If you need toilet articles or clothing, you are expected to let staff know.

 - A washing machine is available for your use.
 Do not run machines at Quiet Time, or on Sunday.
 Use the dryer only in bad weather.
 Every room has an assigned wash day.
 Bed sheets are to be washed weekly each wash day.
 Clothes need to be washed before supper.